from Chris Wayan's journal, 1995/6/7

 Reactionary?
 Sexist?
 His most twisted stuff still has a playful warmth in it.
 Even "R. Crumb versus the Sisterhood"--with my mother inside me gasping in horror at the political outrageousness--makes me laugh despite myself.
 Clubhouses, girls and boys fighting mostly to get a rise out of each other, so to speak.
 He always sees the roots in childhood, the brats inside our grownup posturing and passion.

-117 panels for Kate's mad orgasm, 1 for his.
-Crumb satisfies his woman.
+Crumb draws about 17 panels for Kate's mad orgasm, 1 for his.
+Gotta satisfy his girl.
 Her sexual abandon is a sort of toy he controls--with envy, fear, delight and a small boy's curiosity.
 Big Kate as a giant scary go-kart...
 Crumb as Tom Swift and his Electric Whizbang, circa 1930...

 Get to know your inner brat, I guess.

 ALINE KOMINSKY: I find, with my newly grown cartoonist's eye, it's her writing I like.
 The sheer nerve, talking about things that personal.
 Crudity and embarrassment become a high-octane fuel, propelling rather than holding her back.
 She influenced me much more directly than Crumb because she showed me how to make art--not just how to loosen up my drawning, as he did, but art regardless of medium--by saying "Quit hiding your embarrassments--use them!
 If you let out what you're silently ashamed of, you can embarrass others instead!"
 Spiritual judo.
 Art.
 Not the only possible kind, but...